How One-Rep Max (1RM) Can Enhance Your Training

 To push past your limits and focus on strength, use a weight that’s 95% of your 1RM for sets of just 1-3 reps.
-This will feel heavy, so make sure you have a spotter to keep you safe during each lift.
+This will feel heavy, so make sure you have a spotter or safety mechanisms on your equipment to keep you safe during each lift.

 Do any of the Sweat programs use 1RM?

 Yes!
-BUILD — my powerlifting and bodybuilding program — is all about improving your 1RM.
-You complete a small assessment in Week 1 of BUILD to determine your 1RM for three main lifts: the deadlift, bench press, and squat.
+BUILD is all about improving your 1RM.
+You’ll complete a small assessment in Week 1 of BUILD to determine your 1RM for three main lifts: the deadlift, bench press, and squat.

-You then train with weights at a specific percentage of your 1RM, practising the correct technique and form to help you slowly increase your 1RM over time.
+You then train with weights at a specific percentage of your 1RM, maintaining correct form to help you slowly and safely increase your 1RM over time.